-Boss Man Jax keeps his emergency funds in multiple online savings accounts.
-Although you do get higher interest rates than your typical banks, the online savings rates are still relatively low (about 2% in 2018) but our return is higher.
-Why multiple accounts and how do we get higher returns?
+Did you know you can keep your emergency funds in multiple online savings accounts and get higher returns?
+Although you do get higher interest rates than your typical banks, the online savings rates are still relatively low (about 2% in 2018), but our return is higher.
+Why multiple accounts?
+You get higher returns using this strategy.

 Simple.
 We open new accounts almost annually when there are “sign-up bonuses” being offered with banks that pay higher than average interest rates.
 Basically, we bounce our emergency funds around on a regular basis to collect sign-up bonuses which increase our return on those funds.

 For example, Barclay’s Online Savings pays about 1.9% interest (UPDATE 2019: interest rate is now 2.2%).
 Barclay’s also paid us a new account sign-up bonus when we opened the account in 2016.
 I believe the bonus was $500 at the time but required a significant deposit.

 We get about the same interest rate at Discover Online Savings; they too paid us a new account sign-up bonus ($200 bonus).
 Note you don’t need to keep your emergency funds in the account all that long to get the sign-up bonus; usually 1-3 months at most.

 Example: Discover Online Savings Bonus

 - Sign-up bonus was $200 (required $20,000 deposit last year, now it is $25,000; $150 bonus for $15,000 deposit); 1 percent return in one month; your annualized return is higher than 1%

 - Interest rate is ~ 1.9 percent (2018)